Diversity, Equity and Inclusion Statements & Actions

 - Promote opportunities and resources to improve diversity, equity, and inclusion to members of the department;

-- Strengthen diversity within the department by increasing recruitment and retention efforts specifically focused on BIPOC and other marginalized groups;
+- Strengthen diversity within the department by increasing recruitment and retention efforts specifically focused on marginalized groups;

-- Listen to concerns presented to us in a thoughtful manner, reflect on our role in the history of academic racism, and work to do better in the future.
+- Listen to concerns presented to us in a thoughtful manner, reflect on Biology’s historical role in perpetuating inequality and exclusion, and work to do better in the future.

-Here is a link to details of our Spring action plan.
+Here is a link to details of our semester action plan.
 This will be updated each semester.

 Adopted by the Department of Biological Sciences ad hoc committee on Diversity, Equity and Inclusion, July 8, 2020